 Our year-long paid community organizing fellowship in Boston is a year of field experience and professional development for Jewish young adults (21-30) looking for the opportunity to turn good intention and raw talent into concrete skills and action.
-We are also excited to announce the Empower Fellowship, a track within the Fellowship for self-identified Jews with disabilities, disabled Jews, and differently-abled Jews.
+We are also excited to announce the second cohort of the Empower Fellowship, a track within the Fellowship for self-identified Jews with disabilities, disabled Jews, and differently-abled Jews.

 The Jewish Organizing Fellowship is competitive.
 This year’s class of Fellows was selected from around 70 applicants.
 What we’re looking for in Fellowship candidates:

 - A track record of leadership experience (paid and/or volunteer) addressing social problems.